cvjena/artos/README.md

 models to other domains using in-situ images and applying them to detect objects in images and video streams.

 ARTOS consists of two parts: A library (*libartos*) which provides all the functionality mentioned above.
-It is implemented in C++, but exports the important functions with a C-style procedural interface in addition to allow usage of the library with a wide range of programming languages and environments.
+It is implemented in C++, but also exports the important functions with a C-style procedural interface to enable usage of the library with a wide range of programming languages and environments.
 The other part is a Graphical User Interface (*PyARTOS*), written in Python, which allows performing the operations of ARTOS in a comfortable way.